taka87/In-Memory-API-for-Managing-Items/README.md

 ✔️ UUIDs used for unique id
 ✔️ Proper request validation and HTTP status codes
 ✔️ Clean and modular code structure
+Additional Task 4:
+✔️ PUT /items/:id endpoint for updating items
+✔️ DELETE /items/:id endpoint for deleting items
+✔️ Validation for PUT and DELETE requests
+✔️ Error handling for invalid UUIDs and missing items
+✔️ Descriptive success and error messages in JSON format